GiridaranKK/Java_Training_Day_3/README.md

     * Do while loop
     * For each loop
 # Task1
-  int numb=90;//
+  int numb=90
-  checkk if numb is even or odd
-  store the result in a variable and pass to switch get a string in switch, print message along with the number.
+  check if the number is even or odd store the result in a variable and pass to switch get a string in switch, print message along with the number.
 # Task2